 Adventure, fun, relaxation… you’ll find it all on Alabama’s Gulf Shores & Orange Beach white-sand beaches.
 For years, Gulf Shores and Orange Beach remained a little-known vacation treasure, but more and more families are discovering the 32 miles of soft sand and clear waters that lace the edges of Alabama’s southern border to the Gulf of Mexico.
 With attractions like championship golf, nature trails and water sports, travelers are escaping to the beach for their annual vacations and weekend getaways.

-Day 2: Art is Alive on Alabama’s beaches
+Day 2: Explore Flora and Fauna on Alabama’s beaches

 - Begin your day with a nice stroll on the Hugh S. Branyon Backcountry Trail.
 With more than 20 miles and seven trails, visitors can experience the six distinct ecosystems that comprise the park.
 The Backcountry Trails runs through Orange Beach, Gulf Shores and the Gulf State Park.
 This is the perfect place to kick off your day of exploring the flora and fauna on Alabama’s beaches.

 - Gulf Shores and Orange Beach are also stops along the Alabama Coastal Birding Trail.
 The Backcountry Trail is a favorite spots for birders along with the Gulf State Park Pavilion and Nature Center.